labsyspharm/minerva-author/README.md

 python src/app.py
 ```

-- Then, open a browser to `localhost:2020`
+- Browser window should open automatically, if not then open a browser to `localhost:2020`

-- Then, copy the filepath to an OME Tiff
+- Browse or copy the file path to an OME-TIFF or SVS

-- Wait for the generation of a full pyramid
+- Click import and wait for the generation of a full pyramid

 At minimum, you'll need to type one 'Group' name into the top dropdown to create a group.
 For each group you create, you can select channels from the second dropdown and set up their rendering settings with the various sliders.
-After you hit 'save', look in the directory of the original OME Tiff for an `out.yaml` configuration file and an `out` directory of rendered images for use with Minerva Story.
+After you hit 'save', look in the directory of the executable (or app.py) for a new folder which contains the generated Minerva Story, with configuration files and an image pyramid.

 ### Automated test suite

 The project contains automated tests using the pytest framework.
-To run the test suite, simply execute in src folder:
+To run the test suite, simply execute in the project folder:
 ```
 pytest
 ```